 The lessee must sign the rental agreement and agree to the terms and conditions of the Library’s meeting room policy.

-Cancellations must be submitted in writing by the group’s primary contact person at least seven (7) days before the event.
+Cancellations must be submitted in writing by the group’s primary contact person at least eight (8) days before the event.
 Written cancellations are accepted by email to firstname.lastname@example.org or may be delivered to the Library circulation desk.
 Groups failing to cancel at least eight (8) days before the reserved date will forfeit the room rental fee.
 Groups cancelling with eight (8) or more days’ notice will receive a credit instead of a refund on the renter’s account.
 A group repeatedly booking and canceling reservations will become ineligible to make future reservations.

 The City of Brentwood, government agencies, and Library staff reserve the right to evacuate the Library in case of an emergency situation.

 Advertising materials may not be placed in the Library to advertise the lessee’s activities, except for brochures and flyers placed on the Library's community information bulletin board, subject to the Library’s display policies.
 Lessee is responsible for all advertising and notification of event.
 The Library’s name and address may be used solely for the purpose of defining the location of and directions to the meeting/event.
 When using the Library’s name and/or address in promoting an event, the group or individual must place a disclaimer that the event is not a Library program when using Library name and/or address.
 The group or individual who does not comply may forfeit their right to future study or conference room reservations.

 Endorsement – All groups and the public at large should be aware that the granting of permission to use Library meeting facilities does not constitute an endorsement of the beliefs, viewpoints, policies, or affiliations of any individuals or groups using the meeting rooms by the Library staff, the Library Board of Trustees, the City of Brentwood, or the Brentwood City Board of Commissioners.